jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

   </a>
 </p>

-This operation is very simple and can be done very efficiently, but it is also very powerful.
-If you use a program like Photoshop, most of the tools in the image filters menu will be using a convolution under the hood, just using different kernels.
+This operation is very simple and can be done efficiently, but it is also very powerful.
+If you use a program like Photoshop, most of the tools in the image filters menu will be using a convolution under the hood, each using a different kernel.
 The identity kernel is not very interesting, because it just copies the input to the output, but we can also choose kernels for edge detection, blurs, sharpens, and much more.

 To use convolution in a neural network, the key insight is that instead of very carefully engineering these kernels ourselves, we let them be learned from the training data.
 And we let the network learn a _lot_ of different kernels.
 The prefix of the Inception network that we're using has about 700 thousand parameters, many which are are kernel parameters, which Google has trained using 1.2 million images.